1. Types of Personal Information BassBlaster Collects

 > Keep all comments relevant to the particular topic or post where the comment is being posted.

 2. We reserve the right to move or remove any posting, including comments and/or blog posts, without notice or explanation at our sole discretion.
-We do not commit to preserving every posting – please bear this in mind if you post.
+We do not commit to preserving every posting – please bear this in mind if you post or comment.
 While we sometimes do explain deletions, the number of posts vs. the size of our staff makes it impossible to always do so.
 Please don’t take deletions personally.
 No one likes to have their posts deleted, but users appreciate a high signal-to-noise ratio.